-One of the following situations is probably the cause:
+One of the following situations is probably the cause.

 • Your system has a software problem.
+Try one or more of the following:

 Press #-Option-Esc to quit the application program in use when the problem occurred.
 If this works, you can save the documents open in other programs before restarting.